 -

-They have a cell membrane, and the cell
+They have a cell wall.

 ergosterol in contrast to maeín cells